angular/angular/aio/content/guide/esbuild.md

 If it appears that a warning is incorrect or the solution is not apparent, please open an issue on [GitHub](https://github.com/angular/angular-cli/issues).
 Also, the later sections of this guide provide additional information on several specific cases as well as current known issues.

+For applications new to SSR, the [Angular SSR Guide](/guide/ssr) provides additional information regarding the setup process for adding SSR to an application.

-For applications that are already using SSR, additional manual adjustments to code will be needed to update the SSR server code to support the new integrated SSR capabilities.
+For applications that are already using SSR, additional manual adjustments will be needed to update the application SSR server to support the new integrated SSR capabilities.
+In the future, a schematic will make this migration process easier for existing applications.
 The `application` builder now provides the integrated functionality for all of the following preexisting builders:

 * `app-shell`